kevinrenskers/mixedcase.nl/content/articles/2017-10-24-angry-with-apple-support.md

 I am so disappointed with Apple at this point.
 They can't merge two accounts, deleting the account was a huge hassle, it broke my other account, and they can't fix it even after 5 weeks.
 I've been told 3 times that "yes, the problem has been fixed!" only to immediately test it and... nope, still the same old broken shit.

-I told them they can have all the access they want but if they still can't fix it then I will just create a brand new Apple ID and I want all the money back that I spent on apps.
+Let's see if their newly gained access to my account will help them to fix this problem once and for all.
+And if not, I told them that I will just create a brand new Apple ID and I want all the money back that I spent on apps, so I can buy them again.
+We'll see!